 Homeowners insurance policies cover a broad range of common perils.
 Most insurance companies exclude damage that results from a lack of maintenance or normal wear and tear.
 However, sudden and unexpected damage is usually covered, unless it's a specifically excluded hazard, such as earthquakes.
 To obtain coverage for excluded perils, you'll need to add an optional endorsement to your homeowners insurance policy.

 Which perils are covered depends on the type of policy you have.
 Some policies, such as an HO-2, only cover "named perils" — those that are specifically stated in the policy.
 Other policy types, such as an HO-3, cover "open perils."
 This means that the policy provides coverage for all perils, except those specifically excluded on the declaration page.

 Named perils are specific hazards listed on the declaration page of your homeowners insurance policy.
 If your policy only covers named perils, you won't receive any reimbursement for damage from any hazard that isn't named.
 Here are the named perils included in an HO-1 policy:

 In addition to these 10 perils, HO-2 policies cover the following six perils:

-Open perils include any hazard not specifically excluded on your policy.
+Open perils include any hazard not specifically excluded in your policy.
 Both HO-3 and HO-5 policies cover open perils.
-However, HO-5s tend to offer broader coverage, for an additional cost.
+However, HO-5s tend to offer broader coverage — at an additional cost.
 The hazards excluded from your policy will vary based on the risks of your region.
 It's important to note that while some broad and common categories of damage, such as water damage, are excluded from your policy, you might still be covered if the damage was sudden and accidental.